Stephen Peiper, MD

 The above spectrum of activities and responsibilities are outlined in a schedule presented to the resident at the beginning of the rotation.
 The staff directly supervising the residents throughout the rotation evaluates the performance and progress of the resident.

 Molecular Pathology Rotation

-The goals of this rotation are to provide the resident with a fundamental of the clinical interpretation and physiologic basis of nucleic acid-based testing in genetics, oncology and infectious disease; the genetic, molecular and instrumental principles underlying nucleic acids-based testing, and principles of quality control, emphasizing specific issues in nucleic acid- based testing.
+The goals of this rotation are to provide the resident with a fundamental understanding of the clinical interpretation and physiologic basis of nucleic acid-based testing in genetics, oncology and infectious disease; the genetic, molecular and instrumental principles underlying nucleic acids-based testing, and principles of quality control, emphasizing specific issues in nucleic acid- based testing.

-The specific competencies that the resident will achieve include, Patient care, medical knowledge and practice based learning: Interpretation of all studies conducted routinely in the laboratory (PCR for micro-satellite analysis, IgH and TCR gamma gene rearrangement, unequal X inactivation analysis, RT-PCR for BCR/ABL, hybrid capture analysis for HPV, and FISH studies for chromosomal rearrangements, deletions and Her2/neu amplification, quantitative PCR for HBV, HCV and CMV.
-Understanding pre-analytic and analytic variables affecting each of the assays.
-Understanding the sensitivity and specificity of molecular tests and FISH compared to light microscopy, flow cytometry, and karyotyping.
+1) Patient care, medical knowledge, and practice based learning: interpretation of all studies conducted routinely in the laboratory (PCR for micro-satellite analysis, IgH and TCR gamma gene rearrangement, unequal X inactivation analysis, RT-PCR for BCR/ABL, hybrid capture analysis for HPV, FISH studies for chromosomal rearrangements, deletions and Her2/neu amplification, quantitative PCR for HBV, HCV and CMV); understanding pre-analytic and analytic variables affecting each of the assays; and understanding the sensitivity and specificity of molecular tests and FISH compared to light microscopy, flow cytometry, and karyotyping.